 Will I Have to Go to Court for Child Custody?

-If you and the child’s other parent cannot agree upon a custody and visitation arrangement that the court finds suitable, and mediation is not fruitful, it will be necessary for the court to conduct a hearing on conservatorship and possession.
-The proceeding is similar to a courtroom trial, where each party has the opportunity to present evidence and witnesses in support of his or her position.
+Suppose you and the child’s other parent cannot agree upon a custody and visitation arrangement that the court finds suitable, and mediation is not fruitful.
+In that case, it will be necessary for the court to conduct a hearing on conservatorship and possession.
+The proceeding is similar to a courtroom trial, where each party in a custody suit can present evidence and witnesses supporting his or her position.
 You will be required to go to court to testify regarding various issues related to custody and visitation.

 What Happens with Child Custody During Divorce Proceedings?

 The period between filing for divorce and a final order for dissolution of marriage may last anywhere from a few weeks to several years.
 Fortunately, Texas law allows for temporary orders on conservatorship and possession for children during this period.